The Cincinnati Yoga Leela group meets

 These are multi-level classes.
 The only thing that is NOT optional is breathing.:)

-No, because the instructors believe yoga should not be commercialized.
-However, it would be good karma if we could reimburse the Gathering at Northern Hills community toward the space and utilities.
+No, because the instructors believe that it is not in the spirit of yoga to turn away anyone who cannot pay.
+However, it would be good karma for those of us with resources to reimburse the venue toward the space and utilities.
 So we're suggesting a donation based on a sliding scale of $1 to $10 per class.

 What should I bring with me?